|Conservation Priority List|

 1600 – 1100 lbs

-Originally triple purpose: beef (rose veal), plowing, milk, few milk them today
+Originally triple purpose: beef, plowing, milk, few milk them today

 The "lineback" part of the breed's name describes the characteristic lineback color pattern.
 The cattle are blue-black with a white line down their backs.
 The roan coloring on their sides varies from almost black to nearly white, with black noses, eye rings, ears, feet, and teats.
 Between the extremes are many animals that are blue roan or speckled.
 All of the variants are stunning, especially against a background of green grass.